-Amelia had special memories of local families arriving in horse and buggies coming to shop, and play tennis on the family's tennis court.
+Amelia had special memories of local families arriving in horse and Member of the Augusta Spinners and Weavers. buggies coming to shop, and play tennis on the family's tennis court.
 Brockman Highway in those days was a sand and gravel road.
-There was no electricity, no hot and cold running water in the house.
-The toilet was 50 metres down the back yard, which was a sign of affluence - the further the toilet was from living quarters, the wealthier you were.
+There Amelia took up bowls and became a Life Member of the Augusta was no electricity, no hot and cold running water in the house.
+Bowling Club.
+Her garden got more time and won many prizes The toilet was 50 metres down the back yard, which was a sign at the garden show, she truly was an artist.
+She loved the river, of affluence - the further the toilet was from living guarters, the swimming regularly right up till the time she passed, and fishing wealthier you were. with Colin.

-Amelia spoke of picnics at Deepdene, Hamelin Bay, swimming at the old Alex Bridge and Christmas celebrations at what is now the Alexandra Bridge camping areas where the whole district came together to play and relax.
-Her Mum made ice cream for everyone - Amelia never knew where the ice came from but it was an annual treat everyone talked about.
-Amelia walked the 4 kilometres to Warner Glen school with her sisters.
-By the time Amelia was 13, she had lost her father to pneumonia and her brother Frank had died at the beginning of WWII.
+Amelia spoke of picnics at Deepdene, Hamelin Bay, swimming at In the last 50 years of life Amelia and Colin's love of travel took the old Alex Bridge and Christmas celebrations at what is now the them to almost every continent, but her special place was always Alexandra Bridge camping areas where the whole district came Alexandra Bridge.
+She would tell you she had a very blessed life, together to play and relax.
+Her Mum made ice cream for everyone living where she wanted, surrounded by wonderful friends that - Amelia never knew where the ice came from but it was an annual stepped up and cared for her in her final years.
+Still a strongly treat everyone talked about.
+Amelia walked the 4 kilometres to independent woman right up to her death, Amelia was never Warner Glen school with her sisters.
+By the time Amelia was 13, she happier than sitting enjoying a cup of tea with friends around the had lost her father to pneumonia and her brother Frank had died at kitchen table, enjoying some of her home-made cakes and slices. the beginning of WWII.
 She met her husband Colin, in 1933, as he lived in Karridale.
+In her final years Amelia still endeavoured to keep up with